Celebrate 710 with us this Friday from 4–7 PM! | Big Belly BBQ at Glendale | Maiz Gorditas and Tacos at Rino |

 FAQ

-• Medical marijuana is legal for adults over 21 years of age in Colorado but there are strict regulations in place.
-In fact, the Colorado marijuana policy is a model for others to follow in regards to who can purchase cannabis and what quantity
+• Medical marijuana is legal for adults over 21 years of age in Colorado, but there are strict regulations in place.
+In fact, the Colorado marijuana policy is a model for others to follow regarding who can purchase cannabis and what quantity.

-• In order to legally purchase recreational or medical marijuana in the state of Colorado, you much be at least 21 years old and present a valid ID at the time of purchase.
-Anyone with these qualifications can purchase recreational marijuana, however users with a qualifying medical condition can register for a MED card to purchase medical marijuana.
+• To legally purchase recreational or medical marijuana in the state of Colorado, you must be at least 21 years old and present a valid ID at the time of purchase.
+Anyone with these qualifications can purchase recreational marijuana, and users with a qualifying medical condition can register for a MED card to purchase medical marijuana.
 More information about this process, including the process and fees, can be found on the Colorado Department of Public Health & Environment Medical Marijuana Registry page and on our EPC page here.

 • According to Amendment 20 (of November 2000), the State Constitution allows the marijuana use for patients with written medical consent.
 This law allows patients to possess up to 2 ounces of medical marijuana or cultivate up to 6 cannabis plants.

-Age Limit – Patients of all age group can apply for Medical Marijuana Registration Card.
-To qualify for a medical marijuana card the patient must have a physician certification to submit with their application to the State of Colorado.
+Age Limit – Patients of all age groups can apply for a Medical Marijuana Registration Card.
+To qualify for a medical marijuana card, the patient must have a physician’s certification to submit with their application to the State of Colorado.
 This certification requires a Doctor’s signature stating medicinal benefits.
 Minors can also be legal medical marijuana patients once they have parental consent and pass the application process.

 • Cancer